Frequently Asked Questions

 Most people experience no pain with acupuncture.
 Commonly people describe the sensation of qi flowing in response to the insertion of acupuncture needles as a pulling, a heavy, or a warm sensation either at the insertion site or along the meridian or both.
 Sometimes there can be an itching sensation at the site of insertion, and on certain points there can be an electrical sensation.
 When the qi is blocked at a point, there can be a stronger sensation initially upon insertion which tends to subside within one to two minutes.
 Some people are more sensitive to the sensation of qi being directed by the needles.
 In these cases, finer needles and fewer points are used.

-Acupuncture treats a wide range of conditions.
-Often acupuncture is used as a relaxation tool or for preventative care.
-The most common use of acupuncture, however, is to treat pain of all kinds: acute pain, chronic pain, post surgical pain, pain caused by a trauma such as a fall or other injury, nerve pain, numbness, low back pain, neck pain, joint pain, migraines and headaches.
+acute pain, chronic pain, post surgical pain, pain caused by a trauma such as a fall or other injury, nerve pain, numbness, low back pain, neck pain, joint pain, migraines and headaches.
 Other common conditions treated effectively by acupuncture and it’s supportive modalities include insomnia/poor sleep, weight gain, stress, anxiety, depression, PTSD, infertility, digestive issues, detox, allergies, difficulty breathing, cold and flu, menstrual issues and other women’s health concerns, menopause, allergies, men’s health, sexual function and more.
 Contact us to discuss whether acupuncture is right for you.

 Women who are pregnant or looking to become pregnant can safely receive acupuncture.
 Since acupuncture can also be used to induce labor, it is very important to let your practitioner know if you are pregnant or likely to become pregnant.
 During pregnancy, acupuncture can effectivly treat nausea, digestive upset, back pain, decreased energy and other concerns.
 After birth, acupuncture is helpful during recovery, and safe and supportive during nursing.